VadimEngine/ClayEngine/README.md

 # Clay Engine
 Early Alpha Clay Engine static library for developing games in C++.
-Currently supports an entity component system for game objects that are rendered in a Scene.
+Currently supports an entity component system for game objects that are rendered in custom Scenes.

-This libraries uses the following third party libraries.
 ### Third Party Libraries
+This libraries uses the following third party libraries:

 - assimp
     - For loading 3d models
 - freetype